 - Access the CFRP verification section of the official USCIS website.

-- Enter the case number assigned by the Department of State for the Alien Relative Petition (I-130) already approved.
+- Enter the case number assigned by the Department of State for the approved Petition for Alien Relative (I-130).

-The application fee for filing Form I-131, Application for Travel Document is $575.
+The applicable application fee for filing Form I-131, Application for Travel Document is $575.
 This fee is paid for each CFRP Program application submitted.
-Although you can also request the fee exemption.
+Although you can also request a fee waiver.

 If you wish to do so, you must follow the USCIS instructions on how to file a fee waiver.

-- Online through a credit/debit card or bank withdrawal.
+- Online via credit/debit card or bank withdrawal.